PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

    - ✅ Reorganize and enhance tests
    - ✅ Ensure all tests pass with the new structure

-5. Prepare for the next feature implementation (Order Entry)
+5. Prepare for the movie listing feature implementation
-   - Define domain models and repository interfaces
+   - Define domain models for movies and related entities
+   - Design repository interfaces for movie data access
-   - Design UI components and user flow
+   - Plan UI components for movie browsing and details view
-   - Plan API integration
+   - Design API integration for fetching movie data

 6. Improve development infrastructure
    - Enhance CI/CD pipeline